C-SPAN: Online availability

+In September 2025, C-SPAN announced that it had reached an agreement with Alphabet Inc. and The Walt Disney Company to have its channels carried on YouTube TV and Hulu at a fee equal to those C-SPAN received from cable and satellite television companies.
+From 2015 to 2025, the number of U.S. households with cable or satellite television subscriptions that included C-SPAN fell from approximately 100 million to 70 million (as part of the general decline in cable and satellite television subscriptions among U.S. households during the same time period), which led C-SPAN's revenue to drop from $64 million in 2019 to $45.4 million in 2023.

+C-SPAN programming is available to stream through the C-SPAN Now mobile application, which features breaking news and short videos, as well as through C-SPAN Select, a smart television application.

 Organization and operations

-C-SPAN is operated by the National Cable Satellite Corporation, a nonprofit organization.
+C-SPAN is operated by the National Cable Satellite Corporation (NCSC), a nonprofit organization.
 Early chairmen included Bob Rosencrans, John Saeman, Ed Allen and Gene Schneider.

 As a non-commercial public service, C-SPAN receives most of its funding from subscriber fees charged to cable and direct-broadcast satellite (DBS) operators.
 As of 2012, C-SPAN received 6¢ of each subscriber's cable bill for an annual budget of $60 million.
 C-SPAN began airing internet commercials early in 2021 and now sells C-SPAN merchandise.

 As the network is an independent entity, neither the cable industry nor Congress controls the content of its programming.

+As of January 2013, the network has 282 or 337 employees.
+C-SPAN had for many years led by co-CEOs Rob Kennedy and Susan Swain.
+Founder and former CEO Brian Lamb had served as the executive chairman of the board of directors.

+On May 14, 2024, the C-SPAN board of directors announced that longtime CNN executive Sam Feist would become the new CEO.
+This announcement followed a national search initiated after Swain and Kennedy announced they would be retiring.
+Swain remained CEO until Feist officially began his duties in the summer of 2024.